Argentine cuisine: Mesopotamia

 Mate, the northeastern region's best-known contribution to Argentine cuisine.

-The humid and verdant area of north-east Argentina known as Mesopotamia, comprising the provinces of Chaco, Corrientes, Misiones and Formosa, is another area heavily influenced by Native Americans, particularly by the Guaraní tribe.
+The humid and verdant area of north-east Argentina known as Mesopotamia, comprising the provinces of Chaco, Corrientes, Misiones and Formosa, is another area heavily influenced by Native Americans, particularly by the Guaraní people.
 Abounding in rivers and shores, it offers a wide diversity of fish species, such as dorado, pacú, surubi, boga and silverside.

 Widely grown in this area, cassava is typically included in the region's dishes, as are other components of meals, such as chipá (cassava and cheese bread).
 However, in this area cassava is cooked alone too, boiled or fried, often as a side dish for asado and empanadas.
 As well, mbeyú, chipá avatí, sopa paraguaya, sopa correntina, chipa solo or chipá con carne, el quibebé, el borí borí, chipá guasú o pastel de choclo, mbaipy, chipá mbocá o chipá caburé and other similar meals.
 Chipá from cassava is often eaten during breakfast with yerba mate, prepared with hot water or with café con leche.
 Sopa Paraguaya and pastel/carta de choclo are eaten for lunch or dinner.
 As regards products made with sugar, Papaya (mamón in Argentine Spanish) jam is typical of the north of this region.

 The principal product of this region is certainly yerba mate.
 Consumed countrywide, this product features a peculiarity of its own in this area: it is not only prepared with hot water but, driven by the region's high temperatures, it is common to see it prepared with cold water as well, in which case the beverage is known as tereré.